Team Canada to play for bronze after 4-3 semi-final loss to Germany

 Winnipeg-born Brooks Macek, Matthias Plachta, Frank Mauer and Patrick Hager scored for Germany, which led 1-0 after the first period and 4-1 after the second.

-Gilbert Brule, Mat Robinson and Derek Roy scored for Canada.
+Robinson, Gilbert Brule and Derek Roy scored for Canada.

 Robinson's goal, capping a two-on-one with a nifty backhand, cut the deficit to 4-2 at 2:42 of the third.
 Goaltender Kevin Poulin then did his part, stopping a Dominik Kahun penalty shot at 3:21 after a diving Cody Goloubef took down an onrushing German.